Kohli becomes first batsman to score 20,000 international runs in a decade

-Port of Spain [Trinidad and Tobago], Aug 15 (ANI): Indian skipper Virat Kohli on Wednesday added yet another feather in his cap as he became the first batsman to score 20,000 international runs in a single decade.
+Port of Spain [Trinidad and Tobago]: Indian skipper Virat Kohli on Wednesday added yet another feather in his cap as he became the first batsman to score 20,000 international runs in a single decade.

 Kohli now has 20,502 runs across all three formats of the game.
 Out of these 20,502, Kohli has scored 20,018 in the ongoing decade.